foundling/task/README.md

 ## MEMT

   `memt` is a command-line memt management tool.
 It's right now only for singles.
-The default allows only single words without description to identify memts.
-You can mark memts done with an 'x', remove a memt by number, or the most recent, clear all the memts, or just view the last one.
-I envision it as a short-game tool when it comes to command-line creative work.
+The default allows only single words without description to identify things you want to remember to do.
+You can mark memts as done with an 'x', remove a memt by number, or the most recent, clear all the memts, or just view the most recent one.
+I envision it as a memory tool when it comes to command-line creative work.
 It also may just be completely useless, we'll see.

 ## Installation - just Unix & BSD so far ... :(